Exogamy: Dual exogamy

-Dual exogamy is a traditional form of arranging marriages in numerous modern societies and in many societies described in classical literature.
+Dual exogamy, in which two groups continually intermarry with each other, is a traditional form of arranging marriages in numerous modern societies and in many societies described in classical literature.
 It can be matrilineal or patrilineal.
-It is practiced by some Australian tribes, historically widespread in the Turkic societies, Taï societies (Ivory Coast), Eskimo, among Ugrians and others.
+Some Indigenous Australian Nations use groupings often called "skins" or "skin groups" to further structure Kinship Systems that guide cultural practices, including marriages.
+It was historically widespread in the Turkic societies, Taï societies (Ivory Coast), Eskimo, among Ob-Ugrians and others.
 In tribal societies, the dual exogamy union lasted for many generations, ultimately uniting the groups initially unrelated by blood or language into a single tribe or nation.

 Linguistic exogamy

-Linguistic exogamy is a form of cultural exogamy in which marriage occurs only between speakers of different languages.
+Linguistic exogamy is a form of cultural exogamy in which marriage occurs between speakers of different languages.
 The custom is common among indigenous groups in the northwest Amazon, such as the Tucano tribes.
-It is also used to describe families in Atlantic Canada with a Francophone and an Anglophone parent.